ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 ## Adding Subnet Validator

-The newly created Subnet requires validators to validate the transactions on the subnet's every blockchain.
+The newly created Subnet requires validators to validate the transactions on the Subnet's every blockchain.
 Now we will write the code in `addSubnetValidator.js` to add validators to the Subnet.
 Only transactions signed by the threshold (here 1) number of Subnet owners will be accepted to add validators.
 The Subnet owners which will sign this transaction is passed as the `subnetAuth` parameter.
 It is an array of indices, representing the Subnet owners from the array of addresses that we passed earlier in the `createSubnetTx()`.

 The arguments for the AvalancheJS API call for `buildAddSubnetValidatorTx()` is explained with the help of comments.
 All the transaction calls of AvalancheJS starting with `build` will return an unsigned transaction.
 We then have to sign it with our key chain and issue the signed transaction to the network.